 Gulfport Jones Act Attorney

 Working offshore can be a demanding and strenuous job, which can unfortunately lead to serious work-related injuries.
 If you’ve experienced an injury that you received while working on an offshore vessel, it’s important to speak with a Gulfport Jones Act attorney who is familiar with the specifics of maritime law.
 This is a complex area of the law, and if you don’t obtain the help of a professional who has experience handling these types of cases, you could lose out on significant compensation that is owed to you.
-If you have questions or need help, contact the maritime attorneys at Haug, Farrar & Franco PLLC today to set up a consultation.
+If you have questions or need help, contact the maritime attorneys at Haug, Farrar, Franco & Ruiz, PLLC today to set up a consultation.

-Why Hire Haug, Farrar & Franco
+Why Hire Haug, Farrar, Franco & Ruiz, PLLC

 • We don’t wait to get started on your case —we start preparing immediately.
 This not only allows us to present the strongest case possible but also sends a strong message to the insurance company that we are serious about your claim.